-Under the direction of the MRC Committee Chair, Mercer Human Resource Consulting (Mercer) has been engaged directly by the MRC Committee to provide independent advice, compensation analysis and other information for compensation recommendations, and to attend MRC Committee meetings.
-The analysis and advice from Mercer includes, but is not limited to, executive compensation policy (such as the choice of comparator groups and compensation philosophy), review of total compensation benchmarking of the senior officers and short and long-term incentive plan design including performance calibration.
-Mercer has confirmed to the MRC Committee that the MRC Committee has undertaken the appropriate analysis to fully inform itself of all relevant information and to assist in the MRC Committee's decisions.
-The decisions taken by the MRC Committee remain the responsibility of the MRC Committee and may reflect factors and considerations other than the information and recommendations provided by Mercer.
+Mercer Human Resource Consulting (Mercer) and, subsequently, Hugessen Consulting Inc. (Hugessen) have been engaged directly by the MRC Committee to provide independent advice, compensation analysis and other information for compensation recommendations, and to attend MRC Committee meetings.
+Mercer provided these consulting services to the MRC Committee from January 2006 to May 2006, following which time the MRC Committee, after due consideration, replaced Mercer with Hugessen.
+The analysis and advice from Mercer and Hugessen included, but was not limited to, executive compensation policy (such as the choice of comparator groups and compensation philosophy), review of total compensation benchmarking of the senior officers and short- and long-term incentive plan designs including performance calibration.
+The decisions taken by the MRC Committee remain the responsibility of the MRC Committee and may reflect factors and considerations other than the information and recommendations provided by Mercer and Hugessen.